pressureless/paper_md/papers/Generic/Generic.md

 Theorem 4.1 (Objectivity in Optimal Frames).
-Given an at least C1 continuous vector field v, let v be its observation in the most- steady reference frame and let J, vt , a be its observed derivatives.
+Given an at least C1 continuous vector field v, let v be its observation in the most-steady reference frame and let J, vt , a be its observed derivatives.
 Any scalar measure s that is computed from v, J, a, vt remains unchanged under any smooth rotation and translation of the reference frame of v as in Eq.
 (3).
 A vector r that is computed in the optimal frame from v, J, a, vt is objective, i.e., a transformation of v via Eq.
 (3) transforms r to r∗ = Q(t ) r.
 A second-order tensor T computed from v, J, a, vt is objective, since a transformation of v via Eq.
 (3) transforms T to T∗ =Q(t)TQ(t)T.

 See Appendix B for a proof that v, J, vt , a are objective.
 Theorem 4.2 (Continuity of Solution).
-If the input vector field visC1continuous,thenv,J,a,v areatleastC0continuous. t All v, J, a, vt are computed by integrating only first-order deriva- tives in a region U .
+If the input vector field visC1continuous,thenv,J,a,v areatleastC0continuous. t All v, J, a, vt are computed by integrating only first-order derivatives in a region U .
 If both v and its first-order partials are continuous (i.e., v is C1 continuous), then v is at least C0 continuous.